 - Large shallow pan

 - Begin by cleaning the area well to ensure that all of the grease and food splatters have been cleaned away.

-- Use a degreasing dish detergent to wipe the area surrounding the stove, especially if the odor is caused from fried foods.
+- Use a degreasing dish liquid to wipe the area surrounding the stove, especially if the odor is caused from fried foods.
 If the old grease splatters remain, the smell will stay strong.

 - Wipe down the cabinets, stove top and floor in front of the stove to remove any residue from the cooking process.
-Remember the vents above the stove.
-These collect grease and bits of food that can lead to odors.
+Remember the vents above the stove as well; these collect grease and bits of food that can lead to odors.

 - Open all the windows and allow the air to circulate freely through the house.
 If the weather permits, place a fan in the window to either pull fresh air in or push the odor-filled air out.